 Discussing the student issues that matter to you

-The Union Council is in place to make important decisions that effect the student body and ensure that the wide diversity of the student body is fairly represented in these decisions
+The Union Council is in place to make important decisions that affect the student body and ensure that the wide diversity of the student body is fairly represented in these decisions

-The Union Council is made up of the 15 elected Forum Chairs, 6 elected Sabbatical Officers and 15 School Representatives, it is also attended by the Chief Executive and staff support members.
+The Union Council is made up of 13 Part time officers, 5 elected Sabbatical Officers and 15 School Representatives.
+It is also attended by the Chief Executive and staff support members.
 The Chair of the Accountability Board also attends these meetings, to observe and ensure that they are taking place in a fair and democratic manner.